DeviationTX/deviation/MULTI_PORTING.md

 # Porting MultiModule protocols to Deviation
 This guide describes the process of porting a protocol implemented in the DIY-MultiModule project to Deviation.
-This guide is a bit incomplete - it doesn't include protocol options or telemetry.  (and I didn't actually port Traxxas protocol)

 ## Introduction
 Both MultiModule and Deviation protocol drivers are implemented in two main functions.
 One function initializes the protocol.
 The other is a scheduled callback that uses the radio chip to send packets to the receiver.
 Packets are also received in protocols that support telemetry.

-The following sections document the steps used to port the Traxxas protocol implementation from MultiModule to Deviation.
+The following sections document the steps used to port the Radiolink protocol implementation from MultiModule to Deviation.
 All the examples are from this port.

 ## Prep work
 Copy the MultiModule protocol file to the Deviation protocol/ directory.
 Rename the file with a .c extension.